-Demons and Thieves is a 2 deck solitaire game with a two part tableau.
+Demons and Thieves is a 2 deck original solitaire game with a two part tableau that was invented especially for Pretty Good Solitaire.
 On the left side, the game is played like Canfield (also known as Demon), and on the right side, the game is played like Forty Thieves.

 At the start of the game, one card is dealt out (for example, the Four of Hearts).
 This card is the foundation base card and starts the first of 8 foundation piles.
 The other 7 cards of the same rank as this card will start the remaining piles as they become available (for example, all the other Fours).
 These piles are built up in suit, wrapping from King back to Ace as necessary, until all the cards are moved up to the foundation piles and the game is won.

 Next, 13 cards are dealt to a reserve pile, with only the top card visible.
 This top card will be available for play.
 Next to this reserve, 4 more cards are dealt out one each to 4 piles, starting the left side of the tableau.
 This piles are built down by alternate color, as in Canfield.
 Groups of cards in descending sequence of alternate color can be moved together, and empty spaces can be filled by any card.

 Finally, 40 more cards are dealt out 8 cards each to 5 more piles, forming the right side of the tableau.
 Here the piles are build down by suit, and groups of cards in descending sequence down by suit can be moved together.
 Again, spaces can be filled by any card or group of cards.

 The remainder of the cards form the stock, which is turned over one card at a time to a waste pile.
 The top card of the waste pile is available for play.
 When the stock is empty, there are 2 redeals.